 ¿I must show up at Image Campus for registration?

 You can manage your registration in person or remotely.
-In this case, you must complete the vacancy reservation request with your information and pay the registration fee via bank deposit or electronic transfer.
+In this case, you must complete the online pre-registration form with your data, send the front and back of the DNI (scanned) and pay the registration via bank deposit or electronic transfer.

 Can I sign up if I don't have a good foundation in math and programming?

-Yes, but once you are registered you will have to reinforce your knowledge through free online leveling courses on our virtual platform.
+Yes, but once you are registered you will have to reinforce your knowledge through the leveling course.

 Is the Technique dictated in online mode?